lemon-tea-ai/video-understanding-comparisons/README.md

 1. **Upload a Video**: Click "Upload Video" and select a video file
 2. **Enter a Prompt**: Type your video understanding question or use a suggested prompt
 3. **Compare Models**: Click "Compare All Models" to run the analysis
-4. **Review Results**: Each model's response is scored and evaluated by Gemini 2.0 Pro
+4. **Review Results**: Each model's response is scored and evaluated by Gemini 3 Pro Preview
 5. **Expand Details**: Click on any model card to see the full response, strengths, and weaknesses

 ## Models Compared